 Gideon is a stablehand who yearns to join the Royal Cavaliers.
 Alanna is a young viscountess who feels trapped in the system of hereditary succession.
 The two have more in common than they think.

-Thrown together by chance, Gideon and Alanna must contend with bandits, a treacherous forest, and a giant monster that’s very keen on eating everyone.
+Thrown together by chance, Gideon and Alanna must contend with bandits, a treacherous forest, and a giant monster that just wants to eat everyone.

-Gideon and the Blundersnorp combines witty characters, pulse-pounding excitement, and a rousing score that blends cinematic and pop music elements.
+Gideon and the Blundersnorp combines witty characters, pulse-pounding excitement, and a rousing cinematic/medieval-folk score.
 Underlying the fun is a positive message: aspiration is fueled by personal character, not social class.

 Gideon and the Blundersnorp was initially conceived as a piece for narrator and orchestra, in the tradition of Peter and the Wolf.
-In 2016, author Michael Gordon Shapiro re-imagined the work as a stage musical, realizing that the story could be told more effectively through a mix of dramatization and narration, using song and staging as a means of bringing the story’s action sequences to life.
+In 2016, author Michael Gordon Shapiro re-imagined the work as a stage musical, using songs and staging as a means of bringing the story’s action sequences to life.
 Thus the musical-theatre incarnation of Gideon was born.

-On the heels of his 2019 Hollywood Fringe hit The Bully Problem, Shapiro teamed up again with New Musicals Inc to develop the piece for the stage.
-Originally slated for the 2020 Hollywood Fringe festival, Gideon is currently in preproduction for a series of workshops, both online and (eventually) staged.
+On the heels of his 2019 Hollywood Fringe hit The Bully Problem, Shapiro teamed up with New Musicals Inc to develop the piece for the stage.
+Gideon was initially workshopped as a pandemic-era online presentation, with eleven actors from across the USA performing their dialogue and songs from home.